MLX Quantization on Apple Silicon

 MLX supports group-wise quantization natively at multiple bit-widths and group sizes.
 The quantized format is the deployment format, what RAM produces runs directly for inference on the same machine.

-This is not a compromise.
+This isn't a compromise.
 Unified memory is an advantage for quantization workloads.
 Traditional GPU setups are constrained by VRAM (24 GB on an RTX 4090, 80 GB on an A100).
-A 109B parameter model in BF16 requires ~203 GB, no single GPU can hold it.
-On Apple Silicon, the M2 Ultra’s 192 GB is one contiguous memory space accessible by all compute units.
+A 109B parameter model in BF16 needs ~203 GB.
+No single GPU can hold it.
+On Apple Silicon, the M2 Ultra's 192 GB is one contiguous memory space accessible by all compute units.

 What RAM Actually Does on Apple Silicon

-RAM’s proprietary compression pipeline analyses every weight tensor in a model, for example there are 18,867 in Qwen3-30B alone, and determines the optimal compression strategy for each one.
+RAM's proprietary compression pipeline analyses every weight tensor in a model (18,867 in Qwen3-30B alone) and determines the optimal compression strategy for each one.
 The entire pipeline runs natively on Apple Silicon.

 The key input is your memory budget: "fit this model in 30 GB" or "fit it in 64 GB".
 RAM's allocator finds the provably optimal per-tensor configuration for that budget in under 1 second.
 No manual tuning, no presets.